 United States Supreme Court

-Altria Group, Inc. v.
+Altria Group, Inc., v.
 Good, 129 S.Ct.
 538 (2008).
-Cigarette smokers sued tobacco products manufacturer, alleging that manufacturer’s claims that product was “light” and had “lowered tar and nicotine” were misrepresentations under Maine Unfair Trade Practices Act (MUTPA).
-The United States District Court for the District of Maine granted summary judgment for manufacturer, ruling that MUTPA claim was preempted by Federal Cigarette Labeling and Advertising Act (FCLAA).
+Cigarette smokers sued tobacco products manufacturer, alleging that manufacturer’s claims that product was “light” and had “lowered tar and nicotine” were misrepresentations under the Maine Unfair Trade Practices Act (MUTPA).
+The United States District Court for the District of Maine granted summary judgment for manufacturer, ruling that the MUTPA claim was preempted by Federal Cigarette Labeling and Advertising Act (FCLAA).
 The United States Supreme Court held that: (1) action was not expressly preempted by FCLAA, abrogating Brown v.
-Brown & Williamson Tobacco Corp., 479 F.3d 383, and (2) action was not implicitly preempted by Federal Trade Commission’s (FTC) alleged longstanding policy regarding “light” cigarettes.
+Brown & Williamson Tobacco Corp., 479 F.3d 383; and (2) action was not implicitly preempted by Federal Trade Commission’s (FTC) alleged longstanding policy regarding “light” cigarettes.

 Sixth Circuit Court of Appeals

 Greenwood v.
 Raznick, 2009 WL 1421153 (6th Cir.
 2009).
 Corporate employee brought action to recover for alleged breach of terms of employment agreement, and his employer defended based on broadly worded release provision included in the unexecuted subscription agreement pursuant to which employee allegedly received his stock in corporation.
 The Sixth Circuit Court of Appeals held that genuine issues of material fact as to how corporate employee received his stock in corporation, whether pursuant to terms of subscription agreement which he subsequently refused to execute or in partial compensation for his services, precluded summary judgment for employer, on estoppel theory, based on broadly worded release provision included in the subscription agreement.